firity/Firewyni/Planning/Interview templete.md

  - To be abel...

 - What problem will solve the home page?

+  - Opens the door for communiction

+  - Being abel to show skilles

 - What benefits will you get from this webpage?